Eye in the Sky

 A call from Dave G had me on my way to Bell Hill, arriving at 1100hrs.

-I had called Sean L & others, Sean was almost at cloud-base & landed at T.O. screaming " I almost had it but I forgot my GPS, Vario etc"
+I had called Sean L & others, Sean was almost at cloud-base & landed at T.O. screaming " I almost had it but I forgot my GPS, Vario etc" (He'll be aking off without his wing, next!
+DD)

 I took off and quickly found the sink & landed at farm near the quarry Oh ! such a long walk up, I must get fit ( x100)!!